cstrap/awesome-2048-and-beyond/README.md

 - [9007199254740992](http://www.csie.ntu.edu.tw/~b01902112/9007199254740992/) Join the numbers and get to the 9007199254740992 tile!
 - [HN Plays 2048](https://hnplays2048.herokuapp.com/) Join the numbers and get to the 2048 tile!
 However, this is HN plays 2048, which means anybody who is online can move your pieces!
 - [HN Plays 2048 (democracy)](http://hnplays2048-democracy.herokuapp.com/) Join the numbers and get to the 2048 tile!
 However, this is HN plays 2048, which means anybody who is online can move your pieces!
+- [2x2048](http://instapainting.com/2x2048/index.html) Join the numbers and get to the 2048 tile!, or have the most points at the end!

 ## beyond the web...